 Commerce - North Miami is a very small town located in the state of Oklahoma.
 With a population of 2,770 people and just one neighborhood, Commerce - North Miami is the 145th largest community in Oklahoma.

-Commerce - North Miami is a blue-collar town, with 37.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Commerce - North Miami, you'll notice that it is more blue-collar than most other communities in America.
+37.94% of Commerce - North Miami’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Commerce - North Miami is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Commerce - North Miami who work in office and administrative support (11.42%), sales jobs (7.64%), and teaching (6.17%).

 The per capita income in Commerce - North Miami in 2022 was $19,420, which is low income relative to Oklahoma and the nation.
 This equates to an annual income of $77,680 for a family of four.
 However, Commerce - North Miami contains both very wealthy and poor people as well.
 Commerce - North Miami also has one of the higher rates of people living in poverty in the nation, with 31.18% of its population below the federal poverty line.